 Apps must also meet the following large screen requirements:

 |Configuration and continuity||LS-C1||T3-1, T3-2||

-App handles configuration changes and retains or restores its state as the device goes through configuration changes such as device rotation, folding and unfolding, and window resizing; for example:
+App handles configuration changes and retains or restores its state as the device goes through configuration changes such as device rotation, folding and unfolding, and window resizing in free-form and split-screen modes, for example:

 |LS-C2||T3-3||App handles combinations of configuration changes, such as window resizing followed by device rotation, or rotation followed by device folding or unfolding.|